 African swine fever (ASF) affects all pigs, including wild boar.

-How to spot African swine fever
+How to spot ASF

 The main clinical signs are: